• Skip to primary navigation

 Overhead shot of small white mugs holding hot apple cider on a table with napkins and cinnamon sticks.

-Ladle into heat-proof mugs and garnish with orange.
+Ladle the simple hot apple cider recipe into heat-proof mugs and garnish with orange.

 At this point, your house will smell so good.
 You’re probably going to want to put on some sweatpants and watch a Hallmark holiday movie.